-You can catch flu – short for influenza – all year round, but it's especially common in winter, which is why it's also known as "seasonal flu".
+You can catch flu – short for influenza – all year round, but it's especially common in the winter season, which is why it's sometimes called "seasonal flu".

 Some of the main symptoms of flu include:

 - a high temperature (fever) of 38C (100.4F) or above

 - general aches and pains

 Cold-like symptoms – such as a blocked or runny nose, sneezing, and a sore throat – can also be caused by flu, but they tend to be less severe than the other symptoms you have.

 Flu can make you feel so exhausted and unwell that you have to stay in bed and rest until you feel better.
 Some people are more at risk to complications if they get flu than others, this includes the very young, the elderly, pregnant women and those with long term health conditions.